Total Recall (2012 film): Development

+Filming

 On a reported budget of $125 million, principal photography began in Toronto on May 16, 2011, and ended on September 20, 2011.
 Scenes were filmed at the Pinewood Toronto Studios, as well as the University of Toronto, Lower Bay Station, CIBC Commerce Court, the University of Toronto Scarborough, the Metro Toronto Convention Centre, and Guelph.
 The film was shot with Red Epic digital cameras and Panavision anamorphic lenses.
 After securing the film rights from Miramax, Columbia Pictures distributed the film.

 Music

 The film score was composed and produced by Harry Gregson-Williams, with additional music performed by Hybrid.

 Release

 Total Recall was released on August 3, 2012.
 The Director's Cut includes an extra 12 minutes of footage and there are several key differences compared to the theatrical version.
 In this version, both Hauser's memory and physical appearance were heavily altered by the UFB to turn him into Quaid, and an uncredited Ethan Hawke portrays Hauser's original appearance in a pre-recorded hologram video.
 Additionally, Hauser is still working for Cohaagen and plans to get close to Matthias by seducing Melina, who is the Resistance leader's daughter in this version.
 The Director's Cut ends with Quaid, on finding the real Melina, noticing that his forearm is missing the Rekall symbol he received earlier.
 Recalling Matthias' words, during their short meeting, that the past blinds us to the present our heart wants, Quaid decides to accept his current world with Melina as real.